-Before you make this conclusion, you'll have to ensure your team's sales activity matches or exceeds that of previous time periods.
+Before you make this conclusion, you'll have to ensure your team's sales activity matches or exceeds that of previous periods.
 If they are not prospecting or calling as much, this can also dry up the pipeline.

 Now the question becomes whether traffic is enough to sustain your sales pipeline.

 For online businesses and those with an online presence, decreased website traffic could indicate that business is slowing — especially if you see a decline you can't contribute to marketing issues or a Google penalty.
 You can check your website's traffic data through Google Analytics or other marketing analytics software.

 Measuring foot traffic in brick-and-mortar establishments is a little harder, particularly if you don't have previous benchmarks.

 Business Trends Are Negative